Communism in Vietnam: Vietnam War

-North Vietnam established the National Liberation Front (NLF) on December 20, 1960, to foment insurgency in the South.
-Many of the Việt Cộng's core members were volunteer "regroupees", southern Việt Minh who had resettled in the North after the Geneva Accord (1954).
+The DRV established the National Liberation Front (NLF) on December 20, 1960, to foment insurgency in the South.
+Many of the NLF's core members were volunteer "regroupees", southern Việt Minh who had resettled in the North after the Geneva Accord (1954).
 Hanoi gave the regroupees military training and sent them back to the South along the Ho Chi Minh trail in the early 1960s.
 The NLF called for Southern Vietnamese to "overthrow the camouflaged colonial regime of the American Imperialists" and to make "efforts towards the peaceful unification".
 The PLAF's best-known action was the Tet Offensive, an assault on more than 100 South Vietnamese urban centres in 1968, including an attack on the U.S. embassy in Saigon.
-The offensive riveted the attention of the world's media for weeks, but also overextended the Việt Cộng.
-Later communist offensives were conducted predominantly by the North Vietnamese.
-The organisation was dissolved in 1976 when North and South Vietnam were officially unified under a communist government.
+The offensive riveted the attention of the world's media for weeks, but also overextended the NLF.
+Later communist offensives were conducted predominantly by the People's Army of Vietnam.
+The NLF was dissolved in 1976 when North and South Vietnam were officially unified under a unitary Marxist-Leninist state.

-The Viet Cong are estimated to have killed about 36,725 South Vietnamese soldiers between 1957 and 1972.
+The NLF are estimated to have eliminated about 36,725 South Vietnamese soldiers between 1957 and 1972.
 Statistics for 1968–72 suggest that "about 80 percent of the victims were ordinary civilians and only about 20 percent of them were government officials, policemen, members of the self-defence forces or pacification cadres."
-In the former capital city of Huế, Viet Cong troops captured the Imperial Citadel and much of the city, which led to the Battle of Huế.
+In the former capital city of Huế, NLF troops captured the Imperial Citadel and much of the city, which led to the Battle of Huế.
 During the interim between the capture of the Citadel and the end of the "Battle of Huế", the occupying forces Massacre at Huế.